-Come and learn how to tend for the garden with wildlife in mind at Denmark Farm.
+Come and learn how to tend the garden with wildlife in mind at Denmark Farm.

-Volunteers will receive hands-on practical training with tutor Malcolm Berry, learning how to grow your own edible crops, plus care for a wildlife friendly garden.
+Volunteers will receive hands-on practical training with our facilitator Angie, learn how to grow edible crops, plus care for a wildlife friendly garden and courtyard.

 The programme is suitable for anyone from complete beginners, to those who already have some previous growing experience / knowledge.